vintasoftware/awesome-django-security/README.md

 If you'd like to __contribute__ to this list, simply open a PR with your additions.

-If you have contributions but don't have the time, give me a shout at twitter ([@tcostam](https://twitter.com/tcostam))
+Maintained by [@tcostam](https://twitter.com/tcostam).
+If you have contributions but don't have the time, give me a shout at twitter

 Table of Contents
 =================